MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-angular-auth-code.md

 # Tutorial: Sign in users and call the Microsoft Graph API from an Angular single-page application (SPA) using auth code flow

-In this tutorial, you'll build an Angular single-page application (SPA) that signs in users and calls the Microsoft Graph API by using the authorization code flow with PKCE.
+In this tutorial, you build an Angular single-page application (SPA) that signs in users and calls the Microsoft Graph API by using the authorization code flow with Proof Key for Code Exchange (PKCE).
 The SPA you build uses the Microsoft Authentication Library (MSAL) for Angular v2.

 In this tutorial: